E. L. Katz

 Evan Louis Katz (born January 7, 1981) is an American film director, producer, and screenwriter.
-He is best known for his directorial debut Cheap Thrills (2013).
-In 2014, he directed the first segment in the horror anthology film ABCs of Death 2.
+He made his directorial debut with Cheap Thrills (2013).
+In 2014, he directed the first segment in the horror anthology film ABCs of Death 2, titled "A is for Amateur".
+In 2017, his second feature film, Small Crimes, was released on Netflix.
+With him being the director and co-writer.
+He went on to direct Azrael, which was released in 2024.
 He is the brother of producer Peter Katz.